Jupiter analogue

 Jupiter is a gas giant.
 It is the fifth and largest planet in the Solar System.

 Jupiter analogues, also known as Jupiter-like planets, are exoplanets that are similar to the planet Jupiter, the fifth and largest planet in the Solar System.
-They are often defined as planets that has at least 1 Jupiter mass or larger and orbits its host star at a distance 3 to 12 astronomical units (AU), roughly one to a few times that of the systems snow line.
-The lower limit of mass for Jupiter-like planets is not well defined as it can be as low of 0.8-0.3 Jupiter masses to include planets like Saturn.
+They are often defined as planets that have at least 1 Jupiter mass or larger and orbit their host star at a distance 3 to 12 astronomical units (AU), roughly one to a few times that of the system's snow line.
+The lower limit of mass for Jupiter-like planets is not well defined as it can be as low as 0.8-0.3 Jupiter masses to include planets like Saturn.

 Formation and evolution

-Artistic rendering of a young gas giant HD 100546.
+Artistic rendering of a young gas giant planet HD 100546.

 While the exact formation of Jupiter-like exoplanets are not known, models of gas giant planet formation predict that Jupiter-like planets should easily form around stars similar to the Sun through core-accretion mechanisms.
 This therefore should make planets similar to Jupiter a common occurrence in the universe with roughly 6-20% of Sun-like stars having Jupiter-like planets.
 But this number varies from low rates like 6.9% to higher rates like 25%.
 It has been found that Jupiter analogues are very rare in mid to late type M-dwarf stars with 0.1-0.3 solar masses.
 There has been some detections of Jupiter-like planets around red dwarf stars such as TOI-4860b with 0.67 Jupiter masses.
 The time it takes for form Jupiter-like planets is typically 3-5 million years but some estimates place the formation of Jupiter-like exoplanets to around 1-2 million years.